seek-oss/crackle/.changeset/purple-pumpkins-build.md

 '@crackle/cli': minor
 ---

-Add a `--clean` option for `crackle package` to clean the output directory
+Add a `--clean` CLI argument for `crackle package` to clean the output directory